akTechweb/CMSV2026/README.md

 Built as a full-stack healthcare management application demonstrating modern Angular development, modular frontend architecture, API integration, role-based workflows, and relational data management.

 ---

-## ⭐ If You Find This Project Useful

-If this repository helped you understand Angular architecture, role-based applications, healthcare workflow design, or full-stack development, consider giving it a ⭐ on GitHub.